Our Postcard from Normandy

 The Town of Avranches

-Avranches itself is quite an unassuming little town with a population of only about 10,000, but it has a really nice feel to it.
-Even off-season there’s a bit of local hustle and bustle and the locals certainly made us feel at home.
-One of the main attractions in the town is the site of the ancient cathedral, the Cathedral of Avranches which has an interesting and checkered history.
+Avranches itself is quite an unassuming little town with a population of about 10,000, but it has a really lovely feel.
+Even off-season, there’s a bit of local hustle and bustle, and the locals certainly made us feel at home.
+One of the main attractions in the town is the site of the ancient cathedral, the Cathedral of Avranches, which has a fascinating and checkered history.

 Historical Significance

-Avranches itself is quite an unassuming little town with a population of only about 10,000, but it has a really nice feel to it.
+Avranches itself is quite an unassuming little town with a population of about 10,000, but it has a really nice feel.
 Even off-season, there’s a bit of local hustle and bustle, and the locals certainly made us feel at home.
-One of the main attractions in the town is the site of the ancient cathedral, the Cathedral of Avranches which has an interesting and checkered history.
+One of the main attractions in the town is the site of the ancient cathedral, the Cathedral of Avranches, which has a fascinating and checkered history.

 Exploring the Surrounding Area

-While in residence, we took a couple of trips out of town to the surrounding area to meet up with friends in Vire, Villedieu-les-Poêles and Sourdeval.
-All of these communes have smallish populations, with the exception of Vire, which has about 12,000 inhabitants.
-That said, what really struck us on our travels was the warmth of welcome we felt, an experience that we haven’t necessarily found in our recent travels to bigger towns and cities.
+While in residence, we took a couple of trips out of town to meet up with friends in Vire, Villedieu-les-Poêles, and Sourdeval.
+All of these communes have smallish populations, except Vire, which has about 12,000 inhabitants.
+That said, what really struck us on our travels was the warmth of welcome we felt, an experience that we haven’t necessarily found in our recent trips to bigger towns and cities.

 History and Culture

 Yes, we’re often drawn to the bright lights, but sometimes it’s in the darkest corners where the brightest lights shine.
-Here we are, only a few miles away from England, in a part of France that is rich in historic significance, most recently the Normandy landings.
+Here we are, only a few miles from England, in a part of France rich in historical significance, most recently the Normandy landings.
 It’s easy to get to and is rich with delicious food and drinks.
-No matter whether your love is cider, Calvados, Coquilles St Jacques or Camembert, you can be absolutely certain that you’ll have a gourmet welcome irrespective of where you go.
+No matter whether your love is cider, Calvados, Coquilles St Jacques or Camembert, you can be sure that you’ll have a gourmet welcome irrespective of where you go.

 Investing in Normandy